-Lisa is a fifth year doctoral candidate at the Graduate School of Social Work.
+Lisa is a sixth year doctoral candidate at the Graduate School of Social Work.
 Her primary interest is interpersonal violence, with a focus on intimate partner violence.
 Specifically, she is interested in interventions for perpetrators and collaboration among responders.
 Lisa also has an interest in high-risk youth, including homeless and LGBTQ youth and their experiences with victimization.
-Lisa is currently working on her dissertation, Working the Front Lines of Intimate Partner Violence: Responders' Perceptions of Interrole Collaboration, and will graduate with her PhD in June 2017.
+Lisa is recently defended her dissertation, Working the Front Lines of Intimate Partner Violence: Responders' Perceptions of Interrole Collaboration, and will graduate with her PhD in June 2017.

 Lisa received both her B.S. in Psychology and Sociology (2009) and her M.S.W.
 (2011) from Florida State University, during which time she worked with the Institute for Family Violence Studies at the Florida State University College of Social Work.
 Lisa's masters-level internships included crisis counseling for victims of crime, particularly domestic violence, and medical social work.

 While at the University of Denver, Lisa has served as an on-call victim advocate for the DU Sexual Assault Survivor Advocate Network, assisted in planning the 2013 Pedagogy of Privilege Conference, and collaborated with colleagues on academic publications and presentations.

 Lisa now lives and works in Tallahassee, Florida as she completes her Ph.D. with the University of Denver.
 Currently, she works as the Project Manager for the Florida Study of Professionals for Safe Families at the Florida State University College of Social Work.
-She also serves on the board of the local Domestic Violence Coordinating Council.
+She is also a community representative and former board member of her local Domestic Violence Coordinating Council.
 Upon graduation, Lisa will begin a postdoctoral fellowship at the Florida State University College of Social work, examining collaborations between social services systems, particularly child welfare and partner violence responders.

 DU Portfolio Lisa Langenderfer-Magruder is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.